AmadeusITGroup/tansu/tansu.subscriberobject.next.md

 ## SubscriberObject.next property

-A store will call the `next` method every time the store's state is changing.
+A store will call this method every time the store's state is changing.

 <b>Signature:</b>